-How the 2015 New Window Tax Credit Works
+How does the 2015 New Window Tax Credit Work?

 Filing Form 5695 with the federal income tax return is necessary to qualify for a tax credit.
-That will add the credit to the amount of taxes refunded or deducted from the amount of taxes owed.
+That will add credit to the amount of taxes refunded or deducted from the taxes owed.

 For the form to have the desired results, it is essential to add it along with the so-called manufacturer’s certification statement.
 This statement is obtained from the window manufacturer and contains their signature.

 They certify that all products and materials used for the installation meet the federal requirements to qualify for the tax credit program.
 If, after the installation, this certificate is not delivered, it will be the applicant’s responsibility to request it through the manufacturer’s website to be mailed or downloaded.

 On the other hand, the amount of credit obtained will depend on the cost of the windows and is not adjusted for the price of labor or installation.
 From the moment you begin planning for the best ones on the property, you need to contact Mad City Windows to find your installation options.

 In 2015 was the renewal of the consolidated appropriations laws due to the expiration of the same in 2014.
 Although Form 5695 is still in effect, the “Noncommercial Energy Property” or “Part II” and “Energy Efficient Residential Property” or “Part I credit” credits expired on December 31, 2016.

 The exception to such rule will be for solar energy properties that qualify under “Part I” and whose expiration date is in 2021.
 Under “Part I” is a tax credit of 30% of the uncapped expensing on qualified residential fuel cell properties, small wind energy properties, and geothermal heat pumps.